sjjsy/neronet/doc/notes_on_meetings.md

 - we should make sure we reserve enough time for the actual story selection on Monday -matias

-daily scrums:
+Daily scrums:

 - we have mostly been doing teamwork, so there has been little new info in the scrums -Matias -Joona -Teemu
 - they have been overly long and they have extended due to inexperience.
 - people are late.

-teamwork sessions:
+Teamwork sessions:

 - sessions are too long and sometimes people get hungry.
 - generally someone has to leave early or comes late
 - we balanced the session lengths(wed 6h fri 5h).

-tools:
+Tools:

 - flowdock is good x6
 - for remote work we have been using google hangout and skype.
 Skype has proven to be the most stable.